Adrian-Iglesias-1/Sistema-Gestion-ATM/replit.md

 ## Overview

-This is a Streamlit-based ATM management system designed to process and match work orders with downtime records.
-The application allows users to upload Excel files containing work order data and downtime logs, then automatically identifies correlations between maintenance activities and ATM outages within configurable time tolerances.
-The system provides a web interface for data visualization and analysis to help optimize ATM maintenance operations.
+This is a Streamlit-based ATM management system designed to process Excel files with multiple sheets containing ATM data, exclusions, failures, and downtime records.
+The application allows users to upload Excel files and automatically processes different types of data (Exclusiones-CMM, Base Fallas, Base Fallas NCR) against TH Downtime records with configurable time tolerances.
+The system generates formatted Excel reports with professional styling and provides a web interface for data processing and analysis.

 ## User Preferences